 The Council operates two main funds or accounts; a 'General Fund' for services such as refuse, grass cutting etc. and a 'Housing Revenue Account' which manages the Council's housing stock.
-Each fund has its own reserves for capital and revenue expenditure.
-As at the 31 March 2017 the General Fund had total reserves of £15,958,163 and the HRA had total reserves of £42,937,152 (HRA reserves include £10.9million that can only be used on new social housing with significant restrictions and if not spent must within three years must be returned to the Government).
+Each fund has its own reserves for capital and revenue expenditure - General Fund balances can not be used for HRA expenditure and vice versa.
+As at the 31 March 2018 the General Fund had total reserves of £15,365,000 and the HRA had total reserves of £43,481,000 (HRA reserves include £10.1 million that can only be used on new social housing with significant restrictions and if not spent must within three years must be returned to the Government).
 Although the balances may appear relatively high the medium term financial strategy (for the General Fund) and Business Plan (for the HRA) have identified the need to draw down a proportion of these balances in the future.
 HRA balances are required to fund future loan repayments due over the 30 years of the Business Plan.
 In addition these balances include specific reserves that can only be used for capital expenditure.